The Great Depression Begins (1920s)

 In 1920, however, the government ended its guarantees.
 Farm prices were allowed to drop back to natural prices—determined by supply and demand.
 In this case, there were big supplies.
 Farmers continued to produce at high levels and soon surpluses appeared.
 As a result, prices for crops and for land fell.
 Those who had borrowed money could not pay off their loans.
 Even if they sold their farms, the money they received sometimes was less than what they owed.
 When banks could not collect the money they borrowed, they could not repay the people who had deposited money in their bank accounts.
 Many Iowa banks closed, and depositors lost their money.
 Around the state, 167 banks closed in 1920.
 That number rose to 505 in 1921.
 For several more years the number of bank failures remained high.

 Low crop prices hurt farmers, but there were other factors at work.
 Farm families had to pay high prices for farm machinery through the 1920s.
-And rates to haul grain were much higher than they had been before the war.
+Also, rates to haul grain were much higher than they had been before the war.
 Many rural areas had built new schools and put gravel on country roads when times were good.
 Because they were still paying for those improvements, taxes were high.
 Many local school boards asked teachers to accept less pay for their work.
 Sometimes teachers resigned rather than accepting lower wages.

 What made many Midwesterners angry was that the eastern cities seemed to be doing well.
 Before the collapse in 1929, wages for city workers were rising, and businesses were doing well.
 Most farm families still did not have electricity in their homes, and rural schools were clearly falling behind the educational instruction that town schools could offer.